|

 </table>

-Row one, column 1 Row one, column 2
+Row one, column 2 |

-Table headers can be specified using <th> and </th> tags instead of <td> and </td> tags.
-Generaly the text between the <th> and </th> tags will be displayed as bold and centered.
+will be displayed as bold and centered.
 This is an example of a two-row, three-column table using table headings.

-HTML Tags Example
+| HTML Tags |

 <table border=1>